DingMa649108/Personal-program/README.md

 ## Proposal

-A *bulleted* list:
-- item 1
-- item 2
-- item 3

-An example of text with **bold** and *italic* fonts.
-Note that the IntelliJ markdown previewer doesn't seem to render the bold and italic fonts correctly but they will appear correctly on GitHub.

 <p>Call of Cthulhu is a **horror fiction role-playing game** based on *H. P. Lovecraft's* story of the same name and the
 associated *Cthulhu Mythos*.
 It requires 1 to 8 players and a host to play.
 Players will make their imaginary characters with unique skills and states.
 Host will use those characters for a adventure in the